Carl von Rokitansky: Pathologist

-Virchow's criticism was not just scientifically motivated: At the time, Virchow was a young protegé of the influential privy councillor Joseph Hermann Schmidt (1804–1852) at the Ministry of Culture in Berlin.
+Virchow's criticism was not just scientifically motivated: At the time, Virchow was a young protégé of the influential privy councillor Joseph Hermann Schmidt (1804–1852) at the Ministry of Culture in Berlin.
 He had sent Virchow to Vienna to develop strategies to ensure the success of the Berlin Medical School on the Austrian model.
 Schmidt was discontented with the situation in Prussia, complaining that "it is unbearable that we are outstripped by the Viennese.".
 In December 1846, after staying just 10 days in Vienna, Virchow presented the Minister of Education Friedrich Eichhorn (1779–1856) with a programme on pathological anatomy.
 In his report Virchow criticised several respected Austrian scientists, but focused chiefly on Rokitansky as the founder of the New Viennese School.
 He hoped that this would lead to his rapid advancement to a position of associate professor – a hope that was not disappointed.
 As early as February 1847, Virchow's application for early habilitation was approved by the Prussian Minister of Education.
 This was highly unusual, as physicians were ordinarily required to demonstrate three years of medical practice before they could submit this application.
 The Prussian government, however, credited Virchow with having shaken one of the "pillars" of the Viennese School.
 Virchow had thus served both the interests of the Prussian educational bureaucracy and his own career.